roots/palette-webpack-plugin/README.md

 | `sass.variables`  |         `{Array}`          |            `['colors']`            | An array of Sass variables (with or without `$`) to use for the color palette.                                                                                                                                                                                                               |

 ### WordPress

+#### WordPress 5.8+
+WordPress 5.8 supports a [new theme.json configuration file](https://make.wordpress.org/core/2021/06/25/introducing-theme-json-in-wordpress-5-8/) which can automatically load the palette for you from a json file.

+If you enable the `wp_theme_json` option, and set `output` to `theme.json`, this plugin will automatically build your palette and write it to that file, no `add_theme_support` required, and you get the added benefit of the right classes for block editor support built for you by WordPress.

 #### Vanilla WordPress